kdave/btrfs-progs/Documentation/ch-checksumming.rst

 Many kernels are configured with SHA256 as built-in and not as a module.
-The accelerated versions are however provided by the modules and must be loaded explicitly (**modprobe sha256**) before mounting the filesystem to make use of them.
-You can check in */sys/fs/btrfs/FSID/checksum* which one is used.
+The accelerated versions are however provided by the modules and must be loaded explicitly (:command:`modprobe sha256`) before mounting the filesystem to make use of them.
+You can check in :file:`/sys/fs/btrfs/FSID/checksum` which one is used.
 If you see *sha256-generic*, then you may want to unmount and mount the filesystem again, changing that on a mounted filesystem is not possible.
-Check the file */proc/crypto*, when the implementation is built-in, you'd find
+Check the file :file:`/proc/crypto`, when the implementation is built-in, you'd find

 .. code-block:: none